roadrunner-php/jobs/README.md

 # In this section, the jobs themselves are configured
 #
 jobs:
     consume: [ "local" ]        # List of RoadRunner queues that can be processed by
                                 # the consumer specified in the "server" section.
     pipelines:
         local:                  # RoadRunner queue identifier
             driver: memory      # - Queue driver name
-            queue: test      # - Internal (driver's) queue identifier
+            config:
+                priority: 10    # - Pipeline priority
+                prefetch: 10000 # - Number of job to prefetch from the driver until ACK/NACK.
 ```

 > Read more about all available drivers on the